 My standard size of canvas is 24" x 18", so I cut the art quilt to 23 5/8" x 17 5/8".
 This allows for a narrow edge of canvas to show around the quilt.
 I like to finish the edges of my Cityscapes with a short zigzag stitch in black thread.

 When the quilt is completed, I cut a piece of inexpensive black felt to measure 23 1/2" x 17 1/2".
-At left, you can see the felt pinned onto the back of the art quilt.
+Above, you can see the felt pinned onto the back of the art quilt.
 I hand stitch the felt to the back of the quilt, using a running stitch around the outer edge.
 I pick up just a few threads from the back of the quilt, effectively tacking it to the felt, without having the stitch go through to the front surface.